enzo-dante/tech_prep/backup.md

 with segmented memory, large processes may not get access to the memory very often

-paged memroy can lead to fragmented processes which run more slowly
+paged memory can lead to fragmented processes which run more slowly

 paged memory makes better use of free space